Appearance

 There are a few things to keep in mind to keep the experience of working with multiple client versions flowing smoothly:

-being thrown, which should be handled by the client by showing an error message telling the player to update their client.If you have any issues, please don't hesitate to send us a message.
+being thrown, which should be handled in the client by showing an error message telling the player to update their client.If you have any issues, please don't hesitate to send us a message.